-With the viral vector they studied several combinations of genes, and after trying several combinations they identified three transcription factor genes which could together turn pancreatic cells into insulin producing cells.
+With the viral vector they studied several combinations of genes, and after trying several combinations they identified three transcription factor genes – Ngn3 (also known as Neurog3) Pdx1 and Mafa – which could together turn pancreatic cells into insulin producing cells.
 This was despite the fact that the new insulin producing cells were outside the beta islets where insulin producing cells are normally found.
-These new insulin producing cells were still present several months after the mice were treated, and when this technique was used on diabetic mice whose pancreatic beta cells had been destroyed it improved their ability to control their blood sugar levels.
+These new insulin producing cells were still present several months after the mice were treated, and when this technique was used in diabetic mice whose pancreatic beta cells had been destroyed it improved their ability to control their blood sugar levels.
 They also found that the virus didn’t spread to other tissues, an important observation that suggests the technique will be safe.
 Perhaps most importantly they found that the pancreatic cells did not change into stem cells, but instead changed directly from one type of pancreatic cell to another.